-(i) Functional and presentation currency
+(ii) Functional and presentation currency

 Items included in the consolidated financial statements of each of the Group's subsidiaries are measured using the currency of the primary economic environment in which these entities operate (i.e. the "functional currency").
-The consolidated interim financial statements are presented in Indian Rupee, the national currency of India, which is the functional currency of the Company.
+The consolidated financial statements are presented in Indian Rupee, the national currency of India, which is the functional currency of the Company.

-(ii) Foreign currency transactions and balances
+(iii) Foreign currency transactions and balances

 Transactions in foreign currency are translated into the respective functional currencies using the exchange rates prevailing at the dates of the respective transactions.
-Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at the exchange rates prevailing at reporting date of monetary assets and liabilities denominated in foreign currencies are recognized in the consolidated statement of profit and loss and reported within foreign exchange gains/ (losses).
-Also, refer note 2.1(a).
+Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at the exchange rates prevailing at reporting date of monetary assets and liabilities denominated in foreign currencies are recognized in the statement of profit or loss and reported within foreign exchange gains/ (losses).
+Also, refer note 2 (a).

 Non-monetary assets and liabilities denominated in a foreign currency and measured at historical cost are translated at the exchange rate prevalent at the date of transaction.

-For the purposes of presenting the consolidated financial statements assets and liabilities of Group's foreign operations with functional currency different from the Company are translated into Company's functional currency i.e. INR using exchange rates prevailing at the end of each reporting period.
+For the purposes of presenting the consolidated financial statements assets and liabilities of Grouple foreign experiments with functional surrange different from the Company are of Group's foreign operations with functional currency different from the Company are translated into Company's functional currency i.e. INR using exchange rates prevailing at the end of each reporting period.
 Income and expense items are translated at the average exchange rates for the period, unless exchange rates fluctuate significantly during that period, in which case the exchange rates at the dates of the transactions are used.